vdblab/InflaMix/README.md

 7. partial_lab_clustering_fig2ab_fig2a_c.R
  - Figure 2a-b, Figure 3a-c
  - Note that this script cannot be run with provided data.
 Though the code and comments describe the analysis to evaluate the quality of clustering with partially available laboratory data
+ - In assigning clusters to patients with randomly simulated missing data over 100 iterations and evaluating pairwise linear regressions across iterations, the run time for this script will take ~2-3 hours.

 8. validation_fig2c_k_fig3d_l_efig4_table2.R
  - Figure 2c-k, Figure 3d-l, Extended Figure 4a-f